fdelogu/kegg_net/README.md

 ### Other:
 - README.md   Readme file.
-- data/   Will contain some intermediate tables and maps between different types of KEGG entries (e.g. reaction-reaction classes, etc.):
+- data/ *Will contain some intermediate tables and maps between different types of KEGG entries (e.g. reaction-reaction classes, etc.)*
-- data/reactions/   Will be populated by the entries of the reactions (RN) dataset of KEGG.
+- data/reactions/ *Will be populated by the entries of the reactions (RN) dataset of KEGG*

 ## To do: